Susan G. Cole

 Susan G. Cole (born February 9, 1952) is a Canadian feminist author, activist, editor, speaker and playwright.
 She has spoken out on a number of issues, including free speech, pornography, race and religion.
 As a lesbian activist and mother, she speaks out on sexuality and family issues and is a columnist.

 Early life

 Cole was born on February 9, 1952, to Lillian and Maxwell Cole.
 She has two siblings, Ellen Cole and Peter Cole.
 In 1970, she graduated from Forest Hill Collegiate, where she was the first female to be elected president of the student council.
-She later received her Bachelor of Arts in Classics at Harvard College, where she helped found the university's first women's collective in 1970.
-She received the Rockefeller Fellowship from Harvard College in 1974 and spent her fellowship year traveling to Greece.
+She later received her Bachelor of Arts in classics at Harvard College, where she helped found the university's first women's collective in 1970.
+She received the Rockefeller Fellowship from Harvard College in 1974 and spent her fellowship year travelling to Greece.

 Early work

 Cole began her work life as a story editor for the news magazine television show The Education of Mike McManus at what is now TVOntario.
 While on the job she met author and Maclean's editor Peter C. Newman who, in 1976, made her his principal researcher for his book The Bronfman Dynasty (McClelland & Stewart).
 While working for Newman, Cole helped found the Broadside Collective, which produced a monthly feminist magazine from 1978 to 1988.
 Access to all issues can be found at the Women's Archives in Ottawa.
 During this period, Cole began her work on pornography, developing a feminist analysis that paved the way for her upcoming books.